sandeepkurapati/05-01-2023-GITBASICS/README.md

 'git status': Shows the status of the file
 'git add' :Puts into the staging area
 'git commit': commits to the
+;git log --oneline --all' - shows git log in one line.